Comparing Prepaid Card Offers

-The Consumer Financial Protection Bureau is rolling out a new rule in April 2019 that makes the fees and other details of your card more clear with formatting that’s similar to credit cards’ Schumer Box.
+The Consumer Financial Protection Bureau enacted a rule in April 2019 that makes the fees and other details of your card more clear with formatting that’s similar to the credit card Schumer Box.

-The new rule will also allow you to access your account on line, like a bank account or credit card.
-You’ll also have greater protection from loss, theft or incorrect charges, according to CFPB.
+The new rule also allows you to access your account online, like a bank account or credit card.
+It also provides greater protection from loss, theft or incorrect charges, according to CFPB.

 Is a prepaid card a bank account?